Introduction

 What is the LavinMQ configuration file?

 Most settings in LavinMQ can be tuned using the configuration file.
 The structure of the configuration file is INI and comprises key-value pairs for properties and sections that organize the properties.
-The sections are split into four; one [main] section, one for the LavinMQ Management Interface [mgmt], one for [amqp], one for [clustering].
+The sections are split into four; one [main] section for general settings, one for the LavinMQ Management Interface [mgmt], one for amqp settings [amqp], one for MQTT settings [mqtt], one for clustering settings [clustering].
 The syntax can be explained as:

 - One setting uses one line